-Every year on November 11, Americans honor the 19.6 million veterans in the US.
+Every year on November 11, Americans honor the estimated 19 million veterans in the US.

-But there are still many ways to say “thanks for your service” and truly make a difference in a veteran’s life – on this day and throughout the year.
+There are many ways to say “thanks for your service” and truly make a difference in a veteran’s life – on this day and throughout the year.

 This online tool identifies volunteer opportunities at local VA offices.
 You can also join the Volunteer Transportation Network to help veterans get to appointments at VA medical facilities.
 You can also find ways to help veterans and their families on VolunteerMatch.

-Operation Gratitude has sent more than 2 million individually addressed care package to the military community.
+Operation Gratitude has sent more than 3 million individually addressed care package to the military community.
 The packages go to current military members as well as veterans, wounded warriors and their caregivers.
 As more American troops return to civilian life, the Operation Gratitude veterans program has been growing.
-It also has a letter-writing campaign encouraging everyone to write handwritten notes of gratitude to veterans.
+It also has a letter-writing campaign encouraging everyone to write handwritten notes of thanks to veterans.

-Coping with post-traumatic stress disorder can put stress on not just veterans but also their families and friends.
+Coping with post-traumatic stress disorder can put pressure not just on veterans but also their families and friends.

 If you know a veteran who might be dealing with PTSD, you can connect them with helpful resources.
 The VA offers the PTSD Coach Online to help veterans manage symptoms and find professional help.
-The National Center for PTSD provides a Veterans Crisis Line by phone at 1-800-273-8255, by text at 838255 and by online chat at this link: Confidential Veterans Chat.
+The National Center for PTSD provides a Veterans Crisis Line by phone –dial 988 and then press 1, by text at 838255 and by online chat at this link: Confidential Veterans Chat.

 Service dogs can help veterans living with PTSD and other disabilities regain control, independence and mobility.
 Freedom Service Dogs of America match highly specialized service dogs with veterans needing assistance in their transition back to civilian life.

 Puppies Behind Bars is a program in which prisoners train companion dogs for veterans with PTSD.
 Donors can sponsor a dog and receive updates on the dog’s training and life with its veteran.